DevSaifLogic/flow-optima-queue/README.md

 # Flow-Optima-Queue

-A mobile-first queue management system designed for teachers and students.
-Teachers can manage the queue in real-time while students can join, get numbers, and track their position with visual feedback.
+A real-time, mobile-first queue management system for teachers and students with live position tracking, session-based security (Bcrypt), lost focus detection, and heartbeat monitoring.

 ## Features